plex1/SpinalDevTofProject/README.md

 ./project.bash run -n SpinalDevTofProject -t soc -a configfile_copy ./project.bash run -n SpinalDevTofProject -t soc -a configfile_prog
 ```

-# Purpose and Scope
-The purpose of this document is to describe the design of a time-to-digital converter implemented in an FPGA.

 # Introduction
 A time-to-digital converter (TDC) is a device that converts a time difference into a digital value.
 Logic elements, chain structures, and registers in FPGA can be used to perform such a time-to-digital conversion [1]-[3].
 The uneven bin size in FPGAs causes large differential non-linearities (DNL), a major issue in FPGA TDCs, but this can be solved with calibration [2].
 This document provides a description of the FPGA design, including control software, test setup, and results.